DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ## Apply for teacher training, step by step

 We can help you make a successful application.
-Sign up to get personalised advice from a teacher traing adviser, or use the online chat service on this page.
+Sign up to get personalised advice from a teacher training adviser, or use the online chat service on this page.

 <a href="https://adviser-getintoteaching.education.gov.uk/" class="button">Get an adviser</a>